-After ten years following the first discharge on site the consent holder must engage a suitably qualified individual to prepare which analyses and summarises the sampling results, and recommends actions to be taken if necessary (for example, if the sodium absorption ration is seen to be in continual decline).
+After ten years following the first discharge on site the Consent Holder must engage a suitably qualified individual to prepare a soil sample monitoring report which analyses and summarises the sampling results, and recommends actions to be taken if necessary (for example, if the sodium absorption ration is seen to be in continual decline).
 The report must be sent to Council for certification.
 The actions from the report must then be undertaken within a timeframe agreed with Council.

 Stream Sampling – Ongoing